 - You can also toggle the selection to Connect automatically when in range.

 Windows 8 was a significant upgrade with a major interface design change.
 Many people had trouble with the crossover because it was designed to work on PCs but also support tablets and other mobile devices.
 Initially, it was poorly received but eventually accepted by the mainstream.
-However, all the tools you need to change your network type from public to private are in there; you just need to know where to go to find them.
+However, all the tools you need to change your network type from public to private are in there; you just need to know how to change network from public to private with the tools, which is very simple.

 - Open the charms bar.